mattlianje/etl4s/docs/branching.md

 # Conditional branching

 Route data down different pipelines with `If`, `ElseIf`, and `Else`.
 Branch on the data flowing through, or on outside config.
-Each branch is a full pipeline, so a router reads like a whiteboard.

 ## Branch on data